General Mills (NYSE:GIS) Posts Earnings Results, Beats Estimates By $0.12 EPS

 General Mills (NYSE:GIS – Get Free Report) posted its earnings results on Wednesday.
-The company reported $1.17 EPS for the quarter, topping analysts’ consensus estimates of $1.05 by $0.12, RTT News reports.
-General Mills had a net margin of 12.66% and a return on equity of 26.84%.
-The business had revenue of $5.10 billion for the quarter, compared to analysts’ expectations of $4.97 billion.
-During the same period in the previous year, the company posted $0.97 earnings per share.
-The business’s revenue for the quarter was down .5% compared to the same quarter last year.
+The company reported $1.17 earnings per share for the quarter, topping analysts’ consensus estimates of $1.05 by $0.12, RTT News reports.
+The business had revenue of $5.10 billion for the quarter, compared to analyst estimates of $4.97 billion.
+General Mills had a return on equity of 26.84% and a net margin of 12.66%.
+The firm’s revenue was down .5% compared to the same quarter last year.
+During the same period in the previous year, the firm earned $0.97 EPS.

 General Mills Announces Dividend

-The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, May 1st.
-Shareholders of record on Wednesday, April 10th will be issued a dividend of $0.59 per share.
+The firm also recently disclosed a quarterly dividend, which will be paid on Wednesday, May 1st.
+Investors of record on Wednesday, April 10th will be given a dividend of $0.59 per share.
 The ex-dividend date of this dividend is Tuesday, April 9th.
-This represents a $2.36 dividend on an annualized basis and a dividend yield of 3.43%.
-General Mills’s payout ratio is presently 54.13%.
+This represents a $2.36 annualized dividend and a dividend yield of 3.43%.
+General Mills’s dividend payout ratio is currently 54.13%.

 Insider Buying and Selling

-Several research firms recently issued reports on GIS.
-Mizuho upped their price target on shares of General Mills from $65.00 to $70.00 and gave the company a “neutral” rating in a report on Thursday.
-Morgan Stanley increased their target price on shares of General Mills from $58.00 to $61.00 and gave the stock an “underweight” rating in a report on Thursday.
-HSBC increased their target price on shares of General Mills from $74.00 to $76.00 and gave the stock a “hold” rating in a report on Thursday.
-TD Cowen upped their price target on shares of General Mills from $68.00 to $70.00 and gave the stock a “market perform” rating in a research report on Thursday.
-Finally, Wells Fargo & Company increased their target price on shares of General Mills from $65.00 to $70.00 and gave the company an “equal weight” rating in a research report on Thursday.
-Two analysts have rated the stock with a sell rating, thirteen have issued a hold rating and three have given a buy rating to the company.
-Based on data from MarketBeat, General Mills currently has a consensus rating of “Hold” and an average price target of $73.50.
+A number of research analysts recently weighed in on GIS shares.
+TD Cowen boosted their target price on General Mills from $68.00 to $70.00 and gave the stock a “market perform” rating in a report on Thursday.
+Morgan Stanley boosted their target price on General Mills from $58.00 to $61.00 and gave the stock an “underweight” rating in a report on Thursday.
+Piper Sandler decreased their price objective on General Mills from $77.00 to $76.00 and set an “overweight” rating on the stock in a report on Friday, December 15th.
+Wells Fargo & Company upped their price objective on General Mills from $65.00 to $70.00 and gave the company an “equal weight” rating in a report on Thursday.
+Finally, Bank of America upped their price objective on General Mills from $68.00 to $72.00 and gave the company a “neutral” rating in a report on Thursday.
+Two equities research analysts have rated the stock with a sell rating, thirteen have assigned a hold rating and three have assigned a buy rating to the company’s stock.
+According to MarketBeat, the company presently has an average rating of “Hold” and an average target price of $73.50.

 General Mills Company Profile